Sitecore unveils SitecoreAI: Open, agentic orchestration arrives for the CMS era

 How Sitecore compares to the market

-Our take as XM Cloud specialists
+Our take as Sitecore CMS specialists

 You don’t need a big-bang transformation to realise value.
 Start with a single, revenue-relevant journey, product launch pages or a seasonal campaign.
 Enable a small set of agents for briefing, page assembly, QA and personalisation.
 Set clear guardrails for brand, compliance and data handling.
 Measure content velocity and conversion deltas.
 Then scale to migration agents for the properties that will benefit most from consolidation.